Life, and recovery, are multi-leveled dynamics. There

 intellectual paradigm, the expectations, that I am choosing to empower.

-If I have a picture, an expectation, of how I want life to look today
+If I have a picture, an expectation, of how I want life to look

-that I will not be OK if things do not work out as I had planned.
+to my fear that I will not be OK if things do not work out as I had planned.

 That is emotionally dishonest.
-Secondly, I am blaming you for the
+Secondly, I am blaming you for the feelings

-In regard to the situation I have been talking about, there was no other
+In regard to the situation I have been talking about, there was

-person involved - so I was getting angry at, and blaming, my self.
+no other person involved - so I was getting angry at, and blaming, my self.

 I was having a hard time finishing the article I was writing.
 I had

-a self imposed deadline for finishing that article that was part of my
+a self imposed deadline for finishing that article that was part of my agenda

 I was trying to control my life because I was afraid that I wouldn't